silvabrian/tech-talk-rmarkdown/presentation/R Markdown.md

 incremental: true

 The Rmd file itself will not have access to variables in your RStudio environment
-- You either have to define the variables or load the packages in the rmd file itself or call the script from another function
+- You either have to define the variables or load the packages in the Rmd file itself or call the script from another function

-You can use LaTex, markdown, and HTML, but they don't play nicely together
+You can use LaTeX, markdown, and HTML, but they don't play nicely together
 - I really just encourage you to use HTML only

 You don't need to host images online